Read more about the Crowdin Editor and how to use it.

 Click the Edit badge

-A translation window will pop up, where you can translate the string and see how it looks in Suite right away.
+A translation window will pop up, where you can translate the string and see how it looks in Trezor Suite right away.

 You will often come across strings which contain placeholders, HTML tags or some other parts of code.
 In that case, translate only the textual elements and leave the placeholders and tags as they are.
 For example, in the following sentence, you would only translate the words "changed from" and "to".